haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 The old gardener pushed his cap back on his bald head and stared at her a minute.

-“Art you the little wench from India?” he asked.
+“Are you the little wench from India?” he asked.

 Mary nodded.

-“Then no wonder yourt lonely.
+“Then no wonder you're lonely.

-yoult be lonlier before yous done,” he said.
+You'll be lonelier before you're done,” he said.

 He began to dig again, driving his spade deep into the rich black garden soil while the robin hopped about very busily employed.